cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

   of the second argument left.
 If a dict does not exist in the intermediate path, it is created on the fly.

 ## Non string arguments
 Sometimes you want to pass arguments that are not strings - for example setting a runtime property to a number.
-In this case you can prefix an argument with `@` and it will be json parsed before being evaluated.
+In this case, you can prefix an argument with `@` and it will be json parsed before being evaluated.

 {% highlight bash %}
 #! /bin/bash